 Because writing is my creative outlet, jotting thoughts in journals has been a means of maintaining my personal expression when my identity becomes wrapped up in being mother to three demanding (but amazing) tiny humans.
 When communicating these thoughts on social media via quickly written missives, I was taken by how my words opened up a dialogue among my friends.
-Suggestions from others poured in, and a sharing of ideas started to happen, which compelled me to think on a grander scale, and this blog became my fourth born, via immaculate conception!
+Suggestions from others poured in, and a sharing of ideas started to happen, which compelled me to think on a grander scale, and this blog (designed by my hubby!) became my fourth born, via immaculate conception!

 What if mothers from all over had a single source for a cornucopia of honest information?
 Sure, such a concept has been done before, by women with outstanding parenting acumen and gifted writing prowess, but I plan to stand out in the genre with abundant honesty and humor, and no pretentiousness.
 Motherhood is too often the antidote to glamour, and our job is often thankless, rarely fashionable and sometimes seemingly impossible.
 There is no room to pretend otherwise.
 But our role is rewarding in its own way, and I’m honored to be in a position to remind others to look for the rewards hidden in moments of utter disorder.